ray0426/Computer-Network-Project-Phase-2/README.md

 ├─── file.html      // html
 ├─── profile.css	// css
 ├─── laybkgnd.gif	// background
-└─── 346496.jpg		// my photo
+├─── 346496.jpg		// my photo
+├─── intro.mp4      // video
+└─── librispeech.flac   // sound
 ```

 ## Functions

-1. A Website with Videoes, Sounds and Images
+### A Website with Videoes, Sounds and Images
 - Our server provides the `GET` request of multiple types of files from clients, including `.html`, `.css`, `.gif`, `.jpg`, `.mp4` and `.flac`.
+- Restriction: Cannot pull the video/sound progress bar on `Chrome` and `Edge`.
-2. Message Board
+### Message Board
 - We implement the response of `POST` request in our server.
 The message left by the visitors can be recorded.
+- Restriction: Can only enter english alpabet and numbers.

 ## Contributers